FDA - Regulated Products

 - Investigational Drugs and Biologics:

 If an off-site drug management plan is approved, the IDS monitors compliance with the management plan as a quality improvement initiative.
-IDS findings of noncompliance and related risk to subjects should be forwarded to the IRB by the investigator as ‘Unanticipated Problems Involving Risks to Subjects or Others.”
+IDS findings of noncompliance and related risk to subjects should be forwarded to the IRB by the investigator as a report for ‘Unanticipated Problems Involving Risks to Subjects or Others.”

 - Investigational Devices and Humanitarian Use Devices (HUDs):

-For VCU IRB submission, the investigator must describe a plan for the control of investigational devices and HUDs within the Research Plan/Synopsis.
+For VCU IRB submission, the investigator must describe a plan for the control of investigational devices and HUDs within the RAMS-IRB submission.

-The questions in the Research Plan guide the investigator in describing control of the investigational device or HUD and serve as a guide for the VCU IRB reviewer.
-The IRB reviewer is to ascertain that the elements requested in the Research Plan (pertaining to the plan for the control of investigational device or HUD) have been addressed.
+The questions in the submission form guide the investigator in describing control of the investigational device or HUD and serve as a guide for the VCU IRB reviewer.
+The IRB reviewer is to ascertain that the elements requested in the submission (pertaining to the plan for the control of investigational device or HUD) have been addressed.

 - Control of Investigational Products